 Mobile Phones in Andalucia – Roaming

-Roaming with your UK mobile phone in Spain means that:
+Roaming with your non EU mobile phone in Spain means that:

 - You will be charged for incoming calls.

-- Charges will be considerably higher than you are used to.
+- Charges for outgoing calls to Spanish numbers and you home country numbers will be more expensive than you are used to.

 - Check that roaming is active on your account.